-How to get rid of gnats naturally with just 2 household products and no chemicals necessary.
+How to get rid of gnats naturally with just 2 household products and no harmful chemicals necessary.
 Helpful in the summertime when they love your kitchen too much.

 Seriously I was at my whits end for a few weeks once we moved out to the country.
 After our kitchen was done being renovated I noticed tons of gnats by our big picture window.
 I couldn’t get rid of them!!
+I used it for indoors but you could set this outdoor on your picnic table as well.

 - Since it’s where I cook using a chemical wasn’t really what I wanted.